 __about

 Harm van den Berg (b.
-Amsterdam) is a multidisciplinary artist based in Amsterdam.
-Through drawing, painting, sound, and video, he visualizes self-organization, the spontaneous formation of complex patterns in nature, and makes it tangible.
+Amsterdam, 1970) is a multidisciplinary artist based in Amsterdam.
+Through drawing, painting, sound, and video, he explores self-organization, the spontaneous formation of complex patterns and emergent behavior in natural systems.
+Founded on a long-standing inquiry into how form comes into being, his work makes these processes tangible.

-In site-specific works or in his studio, he recreates this process: in remarkable detailed pencil drawings, he repeats countless tiny elements to generate unexpected forms; in multichannel sound installations, he renders emergent patterns audible as they shift and evolve; in paintings, he intervenes with chemicals to disrupt natural order; in videos, he captures crystallization in real time.
+In site-specific works and in his studio, he recreates these processes: in remarkably detailed pencil drawings, he repeats countless tiny elements to generate unexpected forms; in multichannel sound installations, he renders emergent patterns audible as they shift and evolve; in paintings, he intervenes with chemicals to disrupt natural order.

-Through these materials and methods, van den Berg reveals the subtle dynamics and hidden beauty (or distortion) that underlie natural systems.
-His work invites viewers to experience the fragile, often invisible processes that shape our environment, fostering awareness of the patterns and structures that quietly govern the world around us.
+Through these materials and methods, Van den Berg reveals the subtle, hidden dynamics that underlie natural systems.
+His work invites viewers to experience the fragile, often invisible processes that shape our environment, fostering awareness of the structures, forces, and behaviors that quietly govern the world around us.

 Van den Berg has exhibited and performed at institutions including Goethe-Institut Amsterdam, Kunsthal KAdE, Museum Belvédère, Kunstvereniging Diepenheim, Stroom Den Haag, NIMk, W139, De Voorkamer (Lier, BE), Galerija Klovićevi dvori (Zagreb, HR), Zoo Gallery (Nantes, FR), Museum De Paviljoens (Almere), and the AC Institute (New York City).